ITeDA

 For more information, visit the ANDES website.

-The Institute of Astroparticle Detection Technologies (ITeDA) is the main astroparticle institute in Argentina and responsible for the ANDES project by the National Atomic Energy Commission (CNEA).
+The Institute of Astroparticle Detection Technologies (ITeDA) is the main astroparticle institute in Argentina and is responsible for the ANDES project by the National Atomic Energy Commission (CNEA).

 Among its multiple lines of research is the study of the propagation of muons in rock.
 In particular, the muon flux that will exist in ANDES was studied in the framework of a Bachelor’s thesis in Physics.
-This thesis was recognized with the Masperi award from the Argentine Physics Association.
+This thesis was recognized with the Masperi Award from the Argentine Physics Association.